Mushroom Mountain Blog

 Learn to Grow Your Own Mushrooms!
 Self-sustainability: food, medicine, money.
 These are the anchors that Mushroom Mountain employee, Brandon Owen, highlights while discussing his upcoming workshop: Fundamentals of Advanced Indoor Mushroom Growing.
 “The stuff that I want to teach the people in the course, they’ll be able to pivot any direction they want to,” Brandon

-Which Oyster Mushroom Should I Chose to Cultivate and Other Useful Facts
+Which Oyster Mushroom Should I Choose to Cultivate and Other Useful Facts

 Oyster mushrooms, scientifically known as Pleurotus spp. are delicious, full of flavor and considered a medicinal food.
 There are so many awesome varieties, and they all have a difference in taste, smell and consistency.
 There are around 202 edible species within the pleurotus family, with Pearl oysters being the most common in North America.
 Having